International Society for Technology in Education: EdSurge

 In November 2019, ISTE announced the acquisition of EdSurge in a pairing of events and news-focused education technology organizations.
 Terms of the deal were not disclosed, but ISTE CEO Richard Culatta stated that its investors will not receive a return on their investment.
 EdSurge continues to operate as an independent news organization focusing on reporting around innovation in elementary/secondary education, higher education, and the education industry.

 Print publications

 ISTE also publishes books focused on innovation in education, with titles on topics such as sketchnoting, blended learning, artificial intelligence, and augmented and virtual realities.
 In addition ISTE publishes two peer-reviewed journals: 1) the Journal of Research on Technology in Education (JRTE), and the 2) Journal of Digital Learning in Teacher Education (JDLTE).
 Both JRTE and JDLTE are currently published by Taylor & Francis.
 In 2018, JRTE published its 50th volume.
-JRTE is published quarterly with an acceptance rate at approximately 17%.
+JRTE is published bi-monthly with an acceptance rate at approximately 7%.